PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ##### always-drop-exp
     - **default**: false
     - **description**: Set to true if this mob should always drop experience
+* ##### rainglow-mode
+    - **default**: rainbow
+    - **description**: Lets you change the colours of your glow squids.
+You can choose from the following options:
+        ``` yaml
+        Basic:
+        - rainbow: red, orange, yellow, green, blue, indigo and violet.
+        - all_colors: blue, red, green, pink, yellow, orange, indigo, purple, white, gray and black.
+        - monochrome: white, grey, and black.
+        - vanilla: just blue.

+        Pride:
+        - trans_pride: blue, white and pink.
+        - lesbian_pride: red, orange, white, pink and purple.
+        - bi_pride: blue, pink and purple.
+        - pan_pride: pink, yellow and blue.
+        - ace_pride: black, gray, white and purple.
+        - aro_pride: black, gray, white and green.
+        - genderfluid: blue, pink, purple, white and black.
+        - enby_pride: yellow, white, black and purple.
+        ```

+???+ note "Note"
+    Please note that you must have the [`Rainglow Fabric mod`](https://modrinth.com/mod/rainglow) installed on your client in order for this to work.

 #### squid
 * ##### ridable
     - **default**: false